Cecco d'Ascoli

-Cecco d'Ascoli (1257 – 26 September 1327) is the popular name of Francesco degli Stabili (sometimes given as Francesco degli Stabili Cichus), an Italian encyclopaedist, physician and poet.
+Francesco degli Stabili (1257 – 26 September 1327; sometimes given as Francesco degli Stabili Cichus), popularly called Cecco d'Ascoli, was an Italian encyclopaedist, physician and poet.
 Cecco (in Latin, Cichus) is the diminutive of Francesco.
 Ascoli was the place of his birth.
 The lunar crater Cichus is named after him.

 Life

 Born in Folignano, near Fonte a cagnà in Case di Coccia, he devoted himself to the study of mathematics and astrology.
 In 1322, he was made professor of astrology at the University of Bologna.
 It is alleged that he entered the service of Pope John XXII at Avignon, and that he cultivated the acquaintance of Dante only to quarrel with the great poet afterwards; but of this there is no evidence.

 Having published a commentary on the Sphere of John de Sacrobosco, in which he propounded audacious theories concerning the employment and agency of demons, he got into difficulties with the clerical party, and was condemned in 1324 to certain fasts and prayers, and to the payment of a fine of seventy crowns.
 To elude this sentence, he went to Florence, where he was attached to the household of Carlo di Calabria.
 His pseudo-science and plain speaking had made him many enemies; he had attacked the Commedia of Dante, and the Canzone d'amore of Guido Cavalcanti.
 The physician Dino del Garbo was indefatigable in pursuit of him; and the old accusation of impiety being renewed, Cecco was again tried and sentenced for relapse into heresy.
 He was burned at Florence the day after the sentence, in his seventieth year.